soham099/soham01/content/post/SIR Modelling/index.md

 library(ggplot2)
 ```

 For the related coronavirus, there are may different sources available.
 Many international organizations like WHO (World Health Organization), ECDC (European Centre for Disease Prevention and Control) and many national governments are releasing day to day basis publicly available data.
-As well as different news agencies are also collecting and compileing data from the hospitals and different other sources on a regular basis.
+As well as different news agencies are also collecting and compiling data from the hospitals and various other sources on a regular basis.
 John Hopkins University (JHU) CSSE department has also released a dataset compiled from the collection of these sources in a github repository [here](https://github.com/CSSEGISandData/COVID-19).

 The datasets are being updated on a daily basis.
 We shall use this data provided by [JHU CSSE](https://github.com/CSSEGISandData/COVID-19).